G89Cl215/table-de-hash/README.txt

 	takes no chance though, and avoids collision by chaining data with the same.
 	The main inconvenient of hash tables is the gigantic memory hog.

-It is fully independant and can be called in the shell by invocking functions of hash_module.h header.
+It is fully independant and can be called in a program by invocking functions of hash_module.h header.
+It was concieved first and foremost to implement binary hash builtin of shells.
+This influence may be percieved throughout the module.

-USER BE WARNED, this module DOES NOT keep track of the memory it allocated ; Any table init'd by ft_init_htable must be free'd with ft_free_htable lest you want memory leaks!
+USER BE WARNED: This module DOES NOT keep track of the memory it allocated !!!
+Any table init'd by ft_init_htable must be free'd with ft_free_htable lest you want memory leaks!

 II.FURTHER EXPLANATION